snowleo208/mooc-coursework/README.md

 # Coursework for MOOCs

-Using my leisure time to learn new things, try to finish as much MOOCs as possible, not just included programming-realted course (maybe).
+Using my leisure time to learn new things, try to finish as much MOOCs as possible, not just included programming-related course (maybe).

 # Computer Science